 Later abandoned, For George was then turned into a trade space for salmon.
 It became a key post for storing, transporting, and buying salted and pickled salmon.
-Today, Fort Astoria is a landmark that visitors come to see throughout the year to learn more about its history with the war and its business history.
+Today, Fort Astoria is a landmark that visitors come to see throughout the year to learn more about its history during the war and its business history.

 These historic landmarks on the west coast are just a few of the attractions along the coast that history buffs will want to visit.
 As you step back into time with each of these destinations, you can learn more about the history of the area and how each landmark shaped the future.